aspose-words/Aspose.Words-Documentation/net/developer-guide/rendering/using-truetype-fonts/specifying-truetype-fonts-location/_index.md

 #### Where Aspose.Words Looks for TrueType Fonts on Linux

 Different Linux distributions may store fonts in different folders.
-Aspose.Words looks for fonts in numerous locations.
+Aspose.Words looks for fonts in many locations.
 By default, Aspose.Words looks for the fonts in all of the following locations: * /usr/share/fonts* /usr/local/share/fonts* /usr/X11R6/lib/X11/fontsThis default behavior will work for most Linux distributions, but it is not guaranteed to work all of the time, in which case you might need to specify the location of true type fonts explicitly.
 To do this, you need to know where TrueType fonts are installed on your Linux distribution.

 #### Where Aspose.Words Looks for TrueType Fonts on Mac OS X